 She is the sixth female to ascend to the British throne.
 In September 2015, she surpassed the record set by Queen Victoria, who ruled for 63 years, seven months.

 She was christened on May 29, 1926, the first royal child to be christened in the chapel at Buckingham Palace.
 She wore a gown made of lace worn by Queen Elizabeth I in 1553.

 In December 1936, Elizabeth became heir presumptive when her father became King George VI, after the abdication of his brother King Edward VIII.
 In May 1937, she attended the coronation of her parents, the first female heir presumptive to see her parents crowned.

-In 1939, when WW II broke out.
+In 1939, when World War II broke out.
 Elizabeth and her sister Princess Margaret were moved to Royal Lodge at Windsor Castle.
 It was during this time that Elizabeth met Prince Philip of Greece.
 As young girls, the princesses were British Girl Scouts, receiving the same training as other scouting girls.
 During the war, her father made Elizabeth an honorary colonel in the 500 Grenadier Guards, a regiment of the Royal Army.